itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-george.md

 ## Get started with CloudCannon and Bitbucket

-CloudCannon's Atlassian Connect Add-on enables new workflows for the entire team.
+The CloudCannon Atlassian Connect add-on enables new workflows for the entire team.
 Developers can build sites locally and deploy them directly from Bitbucket.
 Without realising it, non-developers push changes like developers by updating content visually.

 If you need help setting up your first site have a read of our [our get started tutorial](http://cloudcannon.com/bitbucket-jekyll/) or get in touch through support (support@cloudcannon.com) or posting a comment below.